questdb/sample-datasets/README.md

 ## Some questions you can ask this dataset

 * How many entries per minute are we getting?
-* Can you find any gaps bigger than 500 milliseconds in data ingestion? bigger than 2 seconds?
-Which is the bigger you find?
+* Can you find any gaps equal or bigger than 1 second in data ingestion?
+* For minutes where gaps happened, how many gaps we observed per minute?
 * Which was the latest record for each different `id`
 * Which company performed best in each 15 minutes interval? hint: you might need to do first a CTE with SAMPLE BY, then a query using rank()
-* Which are the minimum, maximum, and average values for each 5 minutes interval per `id`? (could be used for a candle chart)
+* Which are the minimum, maximum, and average prices for each 5 minutes interval per `id`? (could be used for a candle chart)
 * Can you calculate the delta in `DayVolume` for each record compared to the previous record with the same `id`?
 hint: you might want to use LT JOIN ON
 * Explore joining this dataset (ASOF JOIN) with the `btc_trades` or `nasdaq_open_close` datasets for extra fun

+Find [here](./nasdaq_trades_sample_queries.sql) the SQL answers to these questions.

 # nasdaq_open_close (finance)